ossf/package-manager-best-practices/published/npm.md

 3. To remove dependencies, periodically run [`npm prune`](https://docs.npmjs.com/cli/v8/commands/npm-prune) and submit a merge request.
 The tools above do not support this feature yet, and we are not aware of a GitHub action for this feature.

+## Vulnerability Disclosure

+Vulnerability disclosure comes in two major halves.
+Researchers discovering and reporting vulnerabilities to software maintainers and software maintainers further notifying the users of their software to known vulnerabilities.
+The [OpenSSF](https://openssf.org/) [maintains a set of general recommendations](https://github.com/ossf/oss-vulnerability-guide/) regarding vulnerability disclosure which maintainers should consult for more details.

+### Researcher to maintainer disclosure

+Software maintainers should make it easy and clear how to privately disclose vulnerabilities.
+GitHub [recommends creating a security.md file](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository) with contact information that a researcher can use to privately disclose security vulnerabilities they discover.
+Maintainers should ensure that some method of private communication is possible for well-intentioned security researchers lest they accept that all disclosure be public.

+### Maintainer to user disclosure

+Most projects tend to have vulnerabilities discovered in them over their lifetime and it's important that those vulnerabilities get disclosed to users in a clear and concise manner.
+Disclosing vulnerabilities with a [CVE](https://cve.mitre.org/), [GHSA](https://docs.github.com/en/code-security/repository-security-advisories/about-github-security-advisories-for-repositories), or other indexing number will allow automated systems to discover, ingest, and report to users any relevant vulnerabilities.
+For these automated systems to work well the source advisory should be as detailed as possible calling out specific npm package names, versions, and code changes which resolve the issue.

 ## Release